Fra Angelico: Frescoes

 The series of frescoes that Fra Angelico painted for the Dominican friars at San Marcos realise the advancements made by Masaccio and carry them further.
 Away from the constraints of wealthy clients and the limitations of panel painting, Fra Angelico was able to express his deep reverence for his God and his knowledge and love of humanity.
 The meditational frescoes in the cells of the convent have a quieting quality about them.
 They are humble works in simple colours.
-There is more mauvish-pink than there is red, and the brilliant and expensive blue is almost totally lacking.
+There is more mauvish pink than there is red, and the brilliant and expensive blue is almost totally lacking.
 In its place is dull green and the black and white of Dominican robes.
 There is nothing lavish, nothing to distract from the spiritual experiences of the humble people who are depicted within the frescoes.
 Each one has the effect of bringing an incident of the life of Christ into the presence of the viewer.
 They are like windows into a parallel world.
 These frescoes remain a powerful witness to the piety of the man who created them.

 Vasari relates that Cosimo de' Medici seeing these works, inspired Fra Angelico to create a large Crucifixion scene with many saints for the Chapter House.
 As with the other frescoes, the wealthy patronage did not influence the Friar's artistic expression with displays of wealth.

 Masaccio ventured into perspective with his creation of a realistically painted niche at Santa Maria Novella.
-Subsequently, Fra Angelico demonstrated an understanding of linear perspective particularly in his Annunciation paintings set inside the sort of arcades that Michelozzo and Brunelleschi created at San’ Marco's and the square in front of it.
+Subsequently, Fra Angelico demonstrated an understanding of linear perspective particularly in his Annunciation paintings set inside the sort of arcades that Michelozzo and Brunelleschi created at San' Marco's and the square in front of it.

 Lives of the Saints

 When Fra Angelico and his assistants went to the Vatican to decorate the chapel of Pope Nicholas, the artist was again confronted with the need to please the very wealthiest of clients.
 In consequence, walking into the small chapel is like stepping into a jewel box.
 The walls are decked with the brilliance of colour and gold that one sees in the most lavish creations of the Gothic painter Simone Martini at the Lower Church of St Francis of Assisi, a hundred years earlier.
 Yet Fra Angelico has succeeded in creating designs which continue to reveal his own preoccupation with humanity, with humility and with piety.
 The figures, in their lavish gilded robes, have the sweetness and gentleness for which his works are famous.
 According to Vasari:

-In their bearing and expression, the saints painted by Fra Angelico come nearer to the truth than the figures done by any other artist.

 It is probable that much of the actual painting was done by his assistants to his design.
 Both Benozzo Gozzoli and Gentile da Fabriano were highly accomplished painters.
 Benozzo took his art further towards the fully developed Renaissance style with his expressive and lifelike portraits in his masterpiece depicting the Journey of the Magi, painted in the Medici's private chapel at their palazzo.